petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-localization.md

 ## Locale Prepend Friendly URL Style

-Locale Prepend Friendly URL Style configures the website's content management system or web server to recognize language codes in URLs and serve the appropriate content properly.
-Take the following URL as example: `example.com/en/about`.
-The language identifier is placed in the URL before the rest of the path.
+Locale Prepend Friendly URL Style configures the website's content management system or web server to recognize language codes in URLs and serve the appropriate content.
+For example, in `example.com/en/about` the language identifier appears in the URL before the rest of the path.

-Locale Prepend Friendly URL Style helps search engines understand the language of the content, improving search engine rankings for users searching in a specific language.
+Locale Prepend Friendly URL Style helps search engines determine the content's language, improving search engine rankings for users of that language.

 ![Access the Locale Prepend Friendly URL Style Page.](./site-localization/images/07.png)